datacamp-content-public/courses-analyzing-social-media-data-in-r-sowmya-vivek/chapter1.md

 `@hint`
 - Use `ts_data` to convert tweet data to a time series like data object.
 - Use `ts_plot` to create the Time Series plots.
-- The argument for time interval `"months"` or `"hours"` should be inside double quotes.
+- The argument for time interval `"months"` or `"hours"` should be inside double quotes as shown here.

 `@pre_exercise_code`
 ```{r}